 - Apply to at least three colleges and universities using the ApplyTexas application.
 Applications should be finished by October 31.
 This is a PfISD graduation requirement.

 - Don't let money keep you from pursuing your dreams.

 - Learn about and apply for scholarships.
-See your transition counselor for more details.
+Work with your campus College and Career Advisor.

-- PISD seniors earn $10-20 million dollars in scholarships every year.
+- PfISD seniors earn $10-20 million dollars in scholarships every year.
 This could be you!

-- Fill out and complete your Free Application for Federal Aid (FAFSA) as early as possible in your senior year.
+- Complete your Free Application for Federal Aid (FAFSA) as early as possible your senior year.
 Applications for FAFSA open October 1st.
 Early deadline in Texas is January 15th.
-Get yours complete before the December break.
+Cpmplete this task before the December break.
 FAFSA completion is a graduation requirement in PfISD.